-It is Lear's belief that how we operate as a Company, and as individuals, is based on the principle of doing the right thing.
+Lear believes that how we operate as a company, and as individuals, is based on our core value to Get Results the Right Way.
 This leads our customers and business partners to do business with us, our shareholders to invest in us, our external stakeholders to respect us, and the best talent to join us in working for Lear.